VarshanRakesh/GNSS_RTK/README.md

    **TX pin** of RFD modem -> **RX pin** of Arduino **RX pin** of RFD modem -> **TX pin** of Arduino **GND pin** of RFD modem -> **GND pin** of RFD modem
-6. Dump a general *UART receiver* code with the same baud rate in another arduino board without connecting the TX and RX pin then follow the same connections as per the step 5.
+6. Dump a general *UART receiver* code with the same baud rate in another arduino board without connecting the TX and RX pin then follow the same connections as per the step 4 and 5.
 7. Check whether data is received in the receiver arduino in serial monitor.
 Set the serial monitor with the same baud rate to get the data received.

 ### Setting up Simplertk2b Budget Board as a Base station: